Kaltsoon/react-native-material/material/3-communicating-with-server.md

 # Communicating with server

 So far we have implemented features to our application without any actual server communication.
-For example the rated repositories list we have implemented uses mock data and the sign in form doesn't send the user's credentials to any authorization end point.
+For example, the rated repositories list we have implemented uses mock data and the sign-in form doesn't send the user's credentials to any authorization endpoint.

 <!-- TODO: fullstack/rate-repository-api repo -->

-Soon we we will learn how to communicate with a server in our application.
+Soon we will learn how to communicate with a server in our application.
 Before we get to that, we need a server to communicate with.
-For this purpose we have a completed server implementation in the [https://github.com/Kaltsoon/rate-repository-api](rate-repository-api) repository.
+For this purpose, we have a completed server implementation in the [https://github.com/Kaltsoon/rate-repository-api](rate-repository-api) repository.
 The _rate-repository-api_ server fulfills all our application's API needs during this part.
-It uses [SQLite](https://www.sqlite.org/index.html) database which doesn't need any set up and provides a Apollo GraphQL API along with a few REST API end points.
+It uses [SQLite](https://www.sqlite.org/index.html) database which doesn't need any setup and provides an Apollo GraphQL API along with a few REST API endpoints.

-Before heading further into the material, set up the _rate-repository-api_ server by following the set up instructions in the repository's [README](https://github.com/Kaltsoon/rate-repository-api/blob/master/README.md).
+Before heading further into the material, set up the _rate-repository-api_ server by following the setup instructions in the repository's [README](https://github.com/Kaltsoon/rate-repository-api/blob/master/README.md).
 Note that if you are using an emulator for development it is recommended to run the server and the emulator _on the same computer_.
 This eases network requests considerably.

 ## HTTP requests

 React Native provides [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) for making HTTP requests in our applications.
-In addition React Native also supports the good old [XMLHttpRequest API](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) which makes it possible to use third party libraries such as [Axios](https://github.com/axios/axios).
-These APIs are exactly the same as the ones in the browser environment and they are globally available without need of an import.
+React Native also supports the good old [XMLHttpRequest API](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) which makes it possible to use third-party libraries such as [Axios](https://github.com/axios/axios).
+These APIs are the same as the ones in the browser environment and they are globally available without the need for an import.

 Users who have used both Fetch API and XMLHttpRequest API most likely agree that the Fetch API is easier to use and more modern.
 However, this doesn't mean that XMLHttpRequest API doesn't have its uses.
-For the sake simplicity, we will be only using the Fetch API in our examples.
+For the sake of simplicity, we will be only using the Fetch API in our examples.

-Sending a HTTP requests using the Fetch API can be done using the `fetch` function.
+Sending HTTP requests using the Fetch API can be done using the `fetch` function.
 The first argument of the function is the URL of the resource:

 ```javascript
 fetch('https://my-api.com/get-end-point');